 So if you want to build confidence that last longer than a set of false eyelashes or a one-night stand, then lean in and let’s chat.

-Do you want to be more confident?
+So, you want to know how to be more confident?

 First, let’s get back to basics.